Optic disc coloboma: Comparison with morning glory disc anomaly

-Although both optic nerve colobomas and morning glory disc anomaly (MGDA) involve mutations of the PAX6 gene, these two separate diseases represent two distinct causes.
-An optic nerve coloboma is easily differentiated from morning glory anomaly.
+Although both optic disc colobomas and morning glory disc anomaly (MGDA) involve mutations of the PAX6 gene, these two separate diseases represent two distinct causes.
+An optic disc coloboma is easily differentiated from morning glory anomaly.
 Colobomas affect only the inferior aspect of the nerve as it represents an incomplete closure of the embryonic fissure, whereas MGDA encompasses all aspects of the nerve and represents more generally a dysgenesis of the mesoderm.